Procedure Guide ·Dental Cleaning ·2026

 Dental Coverage Basics

-Routine dental cleanings are generally not covered by standard accident/illness policies.
-However, if dental disease is diagnosed and treatment is medically necessary, some policies cover the cleaning and extractions.
-Wellness add-ons may reimburse $100-$200 toward annual cleanings.
+Routine cleanings are generally not covered by standard policies.
+If dental disease is diagnosed and treatment is medically necessary, some policies cover cleanings and extractions.
+Wellness add-ons may reimburse $100-$200 annually.

 Red flag · Waiting period